 Recommendation 2016-2017 2018-2019 2020-2021 2022-2023 2024-2025 2026-2027 2028-2029 2030-2031 Indoor Recreation Facility Recommendations 1.
 Commission work as necessary to enable a new indoor ice surface by the time the City's population reaches a standard of 1 indoor ice sheet per 11,000 residents.
-Cost will vary based Basic allocation for j design: \$300,000; Lo purchase will feasibility study and and banking or land 2.
+Basic allocation for design: \$300,000; Lo 2.
 Decommission the Jean Marc Lalonde Arena and identify opportunities to repurpose into an indoor non-ice based recreation facility that provides opportunities for a range of sport and recreation activities.
-Cost will vary bo condition 3.
-Pursue a partnership with local school boards to cost-share the repurposing of the Jean Marc Lalonde Arena into an indoor non- ice based recreation facility.
+Cost will vary be ased on use and of arena 3.
+Pursue a partnership with local school boards to cost-share the repurposing of the Jean Marc Lalonde Arena into an indoor nonice based recreation facility.
 Cost of staff time only.
 Complete necessary maintenance at existing community halls to improve appeal for bookings.
 Community Services Department to identify estimated cost for high priority work.
 Ongoing > 5.
 Do not plan for additional community halls over the plan period.
-Ong oing > 6.
-Leverage the City's successful partnership Cost of staff time only should rest wit - - - - Ong uoing > 0 R 7.
+Ong oing > Leverage the City's successful partnership with the YMCA-YWCA of Clarence Rockland to expand programming to rural community halls. - cost of programming th YMCA-YWCA Ongoing 0)R 7.
 If a partnership with the YMCA-YWCA of Clarence Rockland is not forthcoming, the City should proactively assess options for programming rural community halls.
-Conservative estimate oj on expanding programm programmer, and cost coord ing through an external of existing staff time to 8.
-Provide recreation committees the right to first refusal for bookings of the City's community halls.
+Conservative estimate of \$20,000 annually based on expanding programming through an external programmer, and cost of existing staff time to coordinate.
+8. Provide recreation committees the right to first refusal for bookings of the City's community halls.
 Ong oing >